 In aggregate, the stock has, despite for the decline from its high biomass levels in 2003 - 2006, shown no clear trends since 2007.
 In fact, at short term (10 year), there has been fluctuations in the stock with ups and downs in biomass.
-The overall survey biomass increased by 49% over 2016 to 316.2 Kt, drop little to 292 Kt in 2018, mainly caused by minor changes in biomass in regions north of 66°N. The total survey biomass is 119% of its past 5-yr mean, and very close to its serial mean (293.2 Kt).
-The offshore regions are now constitute 75% of the total surveyed biomass, and Disko Bay & Vaigat constitute 25%, comparable with values for the serial mean.
+The overall survey biomass increased by 49% over 2016 to 316.2 Kt in 2017, drop little to 292 Kt in 2018, but rise again in 2019 to 334 Kt, caused by a changes in biomass in offshore regions West of Disko Bay and in the central regions along the West coast.
+The total survey biomass is in 2016, 131% of its past 5-yr mean, and above its serial mean (295 Kt).
+The offshore regions are now constitute 87% of the total surveyed biomass, and in 2019, only 13% of the biomass in situated in Disko Bay & Vaigat, which is a situation not observed since 2004.

 The offshore and inshore components have had very different trajectories since 2008.
-Inshore, in Disko Bay and Vaigat, the biomass almost doubled from 2008 to 2010 and has then gradually decrease.
-In the same period the offshore biomass has fluctuated with ups and downs.
+Inshore, in Disko Bay and Vaigat, the biomass almost doubled from 2008 to 2010 and has then gradually decrease to a low level in 2019.
+In the same period, the offshore biomass has fluctuated with ups and downs.
 Recruitment pattern have to some extend shown minor different trajectories, however not so conspicuously as for the survey biomass.

-Fishable biomass increased over 2016, caused by a significantly increase in offshore regions, as well as an increase of fishable biomass in Disko Bay and remained almost stable in 2018 at 270.5 Kt.
-In 2018 fishable biomass, constitute 93% of the total surveyed biomass.
-In both regions, fishable biomass is at 98% of its serial mean offshore and 109% of its serial mean inshore (Disko Bay & Vaigat).
+Fishable biomass increased over 2018, caused by a significantly increase in offshore regions, and despite a significant drop of fishable biomass in Disko Bay, and with the value of 302 Kt in 2019 above its serial mean (271Kt).
+In 2019 fishable biomass, constitute 90% of the total surveyed biomass.
+In offshore regions fishable biomass is above of its serial mean, but below its serial mean inshore (Disko Bay & Vaigat).